christytan/OCI-GoldenGate/ATPD-Networking.md

 ![add_seclist](./images/100/add_seclist3.png)

-Similarly, create a security list for the app subnet called 'Seclist for appSubnet' and add ingress and egress rules per table above.
+Similarly, create a security list for the app subnet called 'Security List for appSubnet' and add ingress and egress rules per table above.
 An example screenshot showing ingress rules for the appSubnet is shown below.

 ![add_seclist](./images/100/add_seclist4.png)